YashsTiwari/Ecommerce-basic/README.md

+#Ecommerce Site (with minimum features)

+(This project is made with the intension to get hold on redux toolkit.)

+#Features-
+‣ Add Products to Cart
+‣ Remove Products from Cart

+#Technologies and Libraries Used-
+‣ React
+‣ Redux Toolkit
+‣ React Bootstrap

+---

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).